rfc2822/GfxTablet/README.md

 `sudo ./networktablet`

-Then, `xinput list` should show a "Network Tablet" device.
+Then you should see a status message saying the driver is ready.
+If you do `xinput list` in a separate terminal, should show a "Network Tablet" device.

 You can start and stop (Ctrl+C) the Network Tablet at any time, but please be aware that applications which use the device may be confused by that and could crash.

-`networktablet` will display a dot for every touch/motion event it receives.
+`networktablet` will display a status line for every touch/motion event it receives.

 Part 2: App